Michaelangel007/easing/README.md

  * how the term `c` drops out from the arguments,
  * The entire formula becomes much simpler.

-We'll do this for all the original easing equations converting them into a **single argument version** using these steps:.
+We'll do this for all the original easing equations converting them into a **single argument version** using these steps:

 1. Since `x` is unused our function prototype becomes: `function( t, b, c, d )`
 2. Since `b` is zero, our function prototype becomes: `function( t, c, d )`